Atomic scale mechanisms controlling the oxidation of polyethylene: a first principles study: Computational details

 \section{Computational details}

 All the results presented in this paper are based on density functional theory (DFT).
-Equilibrium structures and their total energies are obtained from the Quantum-Espresso software package by using the PWSCF module\cite{giannozzi_quantum_2009}.
-The energy barriers and reaction pathways are calculated by the climbing image nudged elastic band (CI-NEB) method, as implemented in the Quantum-Espresso distribution.
-We model amorphous regions of PE, whose density is lower than the crystalline ones, by isolated molecules in large supercells (as in gas phase), while PE crystals are represented by a perfect orthorhombic lattice, as described in \cite{roma_optical_2018}.
+Equilibrium structures and their total energies are obtained from the \textsc{Quantum-Espresso} software package by using the PWSCF module\cite{giannozzi_quantum_2009}.
+The energy barriers and reaction pathways are calculated by the climbing image nudged elastic band (CI-NEB) method, as implemented in the \textsc{Quantum-Espresso} distribution.

+We rely on two models, the first one based on isolated molecules of varying length, the second one is crystalline PE, in the orthorhombic structure, as described in Ref. \cite{roma_optical_2018}.
 We will call them in the following molecular and solid models, respectively.
-Only the solid model is able to describe intermolecular reactions.
+While reactions occurring on isolated molecules might well represent unimolecular reactions occurring in low density regions of the amorphous, the crystal is the only one able to describe intermolecular (namely bimolecular) reactions.
+In some specific cases we will show the influence of density on reaction barriers, to assess the distribution of reaction energies due to local density variations.

+For a few reactions we calculated the migration barrier in a different model mimicking the interface between two crystalline regions, with bent polymer chains at the crystal surfaces; the two facing surfaces are separated by approximately 5~\AA.
+The unit cell of the lamellar model, containing 132 atoms for pure PE, is shown in Figure~\ref{FigLamellar}, similar to a model previously used to describe a carboxyl group grafted onto a lamella\cite{ceresoli_trapping_2004}.

 Pseudopotentials, norm-conserving (nc) for C and H and both nc and ultrasoft for oxygen, were generated as described in \cite{roma_optical_2018} and used with the optB86b+vdW exchange-correlation (xc) functional\cite{klimes_van_2011} and, in some cases, with the hybrid functional vdW-DF-cx0\cite{berland_assessment_2017}.